ahmedsza/ailabtest/step7.md

 3. **Add Application Settings**

-    Create a new file named `appsettings.json` in the root of your project and add the following content:
+    Create a new file named `appsettings.json` in the root of your project and add the following content, Replace the BINGCONNECTIONNAME with your Bing Connection Name:
     ```json
     {
         "AzureAI": {
             "ModelName": "gpt-4o",
-            "BingConnectionName": "armadabing0001"
+            "BingConnectionName": "Your Bing Connection Name"
         }
     }
     ```